owenkyang/owenkyang/README.md

  I'm currently working at:
   <!-- - Nowhere!
 Would love to work on new projects :) -->
   - ⚛️ [AIRE Labs](https://aobol.github.io/AoboLi/) as a Developer, quantizing a PointNet model to be deployed on FPGA chips.
-(HDSI Scholarship Project)
+(HDSI Research Scholarship Project)
   - 🔬 [LASR Labs](https://quote.ucsd.edu/lasr/lab-members/) as an Undergraduate Research Assistant, researching how STT LLMs interact with child and accented speech!
   - 🧑🏻‍🏫 [Association for Computing Machinery (ACM) @ UCSD](https://acmucsd.com/) as a Professional Events Director, teaching how to approach Leetcode and other tech interview subjects!